jmalley/jmalley.github.io/_posts/2014-05-21-eating-chromeos-with-crouton-on-top.markdown

 * Font DPI is set to 124, and all system font sizes to 8 or 9.

-All in all its a little fiddly.
-Part of me is worried we will need to do something in class that is simply not supported in this kind of environment, but so far so good.
+All in all it's a little fiddly.
+Part of me is worried we will need to do something in class that is simply not supported in this kind of environment.
+In the meantime, everything looks pretty damn good on this screen.

 [pixel]: http://www.google.com/intl/en-US/chrome/devices/chromebook-pixel/
 [hater]: http://gizmodo.com/5986031/every-reason-not-to-buy-the-google-chromebook-pixel